materiahq/materia-mailjet/README.md

 npm link @materia/mailjet
 ```

-then add `"@materia/mailjet": "^1.0.0"` in the dependencies of the package.json - it will let Materia knows of the existance of the addon.
+then add `@materia/mailjet` in the links array of the materia.json configuration file - it will let Materia knows of the existance of the addon.